biotz/academy/docs/How-to guides/How to create developer API credentials.md

 ## Introduction

-To create applications that consume our data we have a Developer API, following <a href="/academy/docs/Tutorials/Step 2 - Creating a Message Type" target="_self">this link</a> you will be able to consult more information about the endpoints in our documentation.
+To create applications that consume our data we have a Developer API, following <a href="https://api.test.biotz.io/docs/ui/index.html#/" target="_self">this link</a> you will be able to consult more information about the endpoints in our documentation.

 ## Credentials creation